Booking and details

 Please note: Children under the age of 4 are not permitted.

 The O.B.
-Hardison Poetry series, in partnership with co-sponsor, The Emily Dickinson Museum, hosts its annual celebration of Emily Dickinson with a reading by the Poetry Foundation’s Ruth Lilly Lifetime Achievement Award winner Kimiko Hahn.
+Hardison Poetry series hosts its annual celebration of Emily Dickinson with a reading by the Poetry Foundation’s Ruth Lilly Lifetime Achievement Award winner Kimiko Hahn.
 Hahn is the author of ten collections of poetry, including The Ghost Forest: New & Selected Poems.
 From the political to the personal, and from science to the journals of Matsuo Bashō, the celebrated Haiku poet of Japan, Hahn brings a lyrical gaze to all these subjects and more.
-Poet and civil rights lawyer Sunu Chandy moderates the post-reading conversation with a book selling and signing to follow the reading, where you will have the chance to enjoy Dickinson’s famous Black Cake, courtesy of SugaChef Desserts.
+Poet and civil rights lawyer Sunu Chandy moderates the post-reading conversation with a book selling and signing to follow the reading.
+Emily Dickinson’s famous black cake, specially prepared by SugaChef, will be shared for the occasion.

 Can’t join us in person?